 Tile trade Series

-The Tile Trade series is based on my research into antique tiles found in places around Singapore and nearby.
-After discovering similar tiles on family property in Singapore, I've even more interested in the origins, styles and use of these beautiful reminders of the past.
+The Tile Trade series is based on my research into antique tiles found in Singapore and nearby.
+After discovering similar tiles on a family property in Singapore, I became interested in the origins, styles and use of these beautiful reminders of the past.

 wealth & Luck